nmstate/nmstate.github.io/devel/api.md

 The `libnmstate.apply(desire_state)` copies current DNS config to `desire_state` if `DNS.KEY` is missing from `desire_state`.
 Otherwise, DNS config in `desire_state` overrides current DNS configurations.

+## Limitations of static DNS configuration

+Currently nmstate only support configuring static DNS on any of these
+situations:

+ * Has interface configured as static IP address and static default gateway.
+ * Has interface configured as dynamic IP with `InterfaceIP.AUTO_DNS: False`.

 ## `DNS.SEARCH`